 Lottery.com announces appointment of new Auditors

-/EIN News/ -- AUSTIN, Texas, Oct.
-26, 2022 (GLOBE NEWSWIRE) -- Lottery.com Inc. (Nasdaq: LTRY, LTRYW) (“Lottery.com” or the “Company”), a global technology company committed to deliver trusted gaming solutions whenever and wherever the lottery is played, today announced the appointment of Yusufali & Associates, LLC (“Yusufali”) as its new independent registered public accounting firm engaged to perform quarterly financial reviews and annual audits for the Company.
+AUSTIN, Texas, Oct.
+26, 2022 (GLOBE NEWSWIRE) -- Lottery.com Inc. LTRY LTRYW))) ("Lottery.com" or the "Company"), a global technology company committed to deliver trusted gaming solutions whenever and wherever the lottery is played, today announced the appointment of Yusufali & Associates, LLC ("Yusufali") as its new independent registered public accounting firm engaged to perform quarterly financial reviews and annual audits for the Company.

 In the past few weeks, the Company also announced through filings with the Securities and Exchange Commission, the appointment of new independent board members along with a new interim CEO and interim CFO.